Mexicans Search for Survivors After Earthquake Kills 248

 "I think it's human nature that drives everyone to come and help others," Cristina Lopez said.

-"We are young, we didn't live in '85, but we know that it's important to come out to the street to help," said her sister Victoria.
+"We are young.
+We didn't live through'85.
+But we know that it's important to come out into the streets to help," said her sister Victoria.

-Ricardo Ibarra, 48, did live through the 1985 quake and said there hadn't been anything like it until now.
+Ricardo Ibarra, 48, did live through the 1985 quake and said there hadn't been anything like it since.

-Wearing a bright orange vest and carrying a backpack with a sleeping bag strapped to it, he said he and friends just wanted to help.
+Wearing a bright orange vest and carrying a backpack with a sleeping bag strapped to it, he said he and his friends just wanted to help.

 "People are very sensitive because today was the 32nd anniversary of a tragedy," he said.